fieldtrip/website/workshop/neuroimaging2-2425/sr1.md

 Next, we will verify that a (weighted) combination of two (or more) activation time courses can be easily achieved by means of a matrix multiplication.
-To this end we first concatenate the original source activations into a single matrix (each of the original timecourses will be a row in the resulting matrix):
+To this end we first concatenate the original source activations into a single matrix (each of the original time courses will be a row in the resulting matrix):

 make sure that the `sourceactivity2` is what it should be, not the one you have been playing with